patjsic/prml-notes/README.md

 # prml-notes
-Jupyter Notebook notes for my first readthrough of PRML
+Jupyter Notebook notes for a thorough readthrough of PRML